SimonBiggs/scriptedforms/README.md

 * Just write in markdown + variables / UI types
 * Based on Jupyter

+## Development stage

+This is currently in alpha stage development.
+Expect bugs, expect the experience to be rough around he edges at times.
+There are still significant changes in store for this library before it is ready to be classified as beta.
+However, I do encourage you to take it for a spin and journey with me, influencing what this will become.

 ## Quick start

 If you are on Windows and don't have a version of Python you might want to try